Nikhil-patil678/Node.js-App-CIDC/README.md

 ![my image](./Images/Screenshot%202025-08-29%20072405.png)

-4. Add a jenkinsfile in ypur repo
+4. Add a jenkinsfile in your repo
 ---
 ### Jenkinsfile for Remote Deployment